Will Arizona cover the spread vs. Florida Atlantic? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- This season, Arizona has been favored five times and won four of those games.

-- The Wildcats have entered three games this season favored by -300 or more, and won each of those games.
+- This season, the Owls have come away with a win two times in three chances when named as an underdog of at least +240 or worse on the moneyline.

-- The sportsbooks' moneyline implies a 75% chance of a victory for Arizona.
+- The moneyline set for this matchup implies Florida Atlantic has a 29.4% chance of coming away with a victory in the contest.

 Arizona vs. Florida Atlantic Over/Under Stats